Applies to: SQL Server (all supported versions) Azure SQL Database Azure SQL Managed Instance Azure Synapse Analytics Parallel Data Warehouse

 -- Syntax for SQL Server and Azure SQL Database match_expression [ NOT ] LIKE pattern [ ESCAPE escape_character ]

--- Syntax for Azure SQL Data Warehouse and Parallel Data Warehouse match_expression [ NOT ] LIKE pattern
+-- Syntax for Azure Synapse Analytics and Parallel Data Warehouse match_expression [ NOT ] LIKE pattern

-Currently ESCAPE and STRING_ESCAPE are not supported in Azure SQL Data Warehouse or Parallel Data Warehouse.
+Currently ESCAPE and STRING_ESCAPE are not supported in Azure Synapse Analytics or Parallel Data Warehouse.

 To view Transact-SQL syntax for SQL Server 2014 and earlier, see Previous versions documentation.